Group Trips Manager

 What would you say is your favourite aspect of Projects Abroad?My favourite aspect of Projects Abroad, aside from the fantastic staff that I work with globally, would have to be the fact that it benefits people, animals and environments from developing communities and habitats all over the world, as well as giving unique opportunities for those willing to give their time so that they can help, connect and experience a completely different culture to their own.

-Bessie first started out with projects abroad as a volunteer in 2011; she travelled to Peru and spent time on both the Archaeology and the Conservation projects.
-She worked in the UK office during the summer of 2015 assisting the recruitment team while she was still at university.
-This summer, she spent three months working as a Volunteer Coordinator in Nepal with Care & Community volunteers before coming back to the UK office and joining the Group Trips team.
-She graduated with a degree in Philosophy and History from the University of Exeter.
+Bessie first started out with Projects Abroad as a volunteer in 2011; she travelled to Peru and spent time on both the Archaeology and Conservation projects.
+Bessie graduated with a degree in Philosophy and History from the University of Exeter.
+Following graduation she spent some time working as a Volunteer Coordinator in Nepal and with the Group Trips team in the UK.
 Bessie loves reading and taking her two Labradors for walks in the South Downs.
 Bessie has visited Peru, Nepal, Thailand and Sri Lanka.

 Where is the most beautiful location / country you have been to?This has to be the Himalayas in Nepal… breath-taking!